 The output of the chains does not really matter.

-At some point, inside your Operation chain you may need to access Seam Context.
+At some point, inside your automation chain you may need to access Seam Context.
 For that, new operations were introduced: